Computational Pathology: A Survey Review and The Way Forward: Existing Challenges and Future Opportunities

 \subsection{Creating New Datasets}

-Although we mention the availability of many datasets and comment on how to leverage this existing data, there is still a need for new CoPath datasets that address overlooked clinical and diagnostic areas.
-Therefore, creation of new CoPath datasets should focus on addressing two main goals: (1) tasks that are not addressed adequately by existing datasets and (2) accumulating as large a dataset as possible with maximal variety.
+Although we mention the availability of many datasets and comment on how to leverage this existing data, there is still a need for new CPath datasets that address overlooked clinical and diagnostic areas.
+Therefore, creation of new CPath datasets should focus on addressing two main goals: (1) tasks that are not addressed adequately by existing datasets and (2) accumulating as large a dataset as possible with maximal variety.

-Specifically, the first goal concerns organs, diseases, and workflow steps that do not currently have freely available data or sufficient annotations to develop CAD tools.
-For example, in Figure \ref{fig:dataset_overview} we see that brain and liver datasets are not abundant as compared to the breast, and additionally, there are few publicly available brain datasets and no publicly available liver ones.
-Collection and release of CoPath datasets for these organs would have significant impact in enabling further works focusing on these applications.
-Further, analysis of specific organ synoptic reports can guide CoPath researchers to build CAD tools to identify or discriminate the most impactful diagnostic parameters.
-In the case of the prostate, which is discussed in Section \ref{sec:organs_diseases} \textit{Prostate}, the synoptic report requires distinguishing IDC from PIN and PIA as it correlates to high Gleason scores, additionally, high-grade PIN is a cancer precursor requiring follow-up sessions for screenings.
+Regarding the first goal, there are still organs, diseases, and pathology tasks without freely available data or sufficient annotations to develop CAD tools.
+For example, in Figure \ref{fig:dataset_overview}, we see that whereas breast tissue datasets are abundant, there are few public datasets for the brain and none for the liver.
+Collecting and releasing datasets for these organs would have significant impact in enabling further works focusing on these applications.
+Further, analysis of specific organ synoptic reports can guide CPath researchers to build CAD tools to identify or discriminate the most impactful diagnostic parameters.
+In the case of the prostate, which is discussed in Section \ref{sec:organs_diseases}, the synoptic report requires distinguishing IDC from PIN and PIA as it correlates to high Gleason scores.
+This is important, as high-grade PIN is a cancer precursor requiring follow-up sessions for screenings.
 These parameters are identified and noted in the report by the pathologist and factor into the final diagnosis and grading.
 Thus, collecting annotated datasets for such parameters can be crucial to developing CAD tools that are relevant to clinical workflows and can enrich learned representations.